Security Whitepaper

 When you enable encryption, Dim Notes generates 10 single-use recovery codes in the format XXXX-XXXX-XXXX.
 These are the only way to recover your encrypted notes if you lose access to your PIN and your primary unlock method.

-• Each code independently encrypts a backup copy of your CEK using PBKDF2-derived keys with unique salts.
+• Each code independently encrypts a backup copy of your CEK using Argon2id-derived keys (same parameters as the PIN: m=65,536, t=3, p=1) with unique salts.
 The 10 backups are stored on our server.

 • Using a code decrypts its CEK backup and immediately marks the code as consumed.
 It cannot be reused.